• Skip to primary navigation

 Turkey is a staple during holidays, but with so many options available, it can be challenging to decide which one to choose.

-You may have already read about popular turkey breast and whole turkey brands, but let’s dive into the differences between the two and determine which one is right for you.
+You may have already read about popular turkey breast and whole turkey brands, but let's look at the differences between the two and determine which one is right for you.

 When deciding whether to get a turkey breast or a whole turkey, ask yourself what you're looking for in your meal.